 With its various inefficiencies, high costs and even slave-like labor practices, Supply Chain Management (SCM) is yet another major sector bound to be disrupted via Blockchain.
-Estimates show that Blockchain integration within SCM can contribute to as much as a 5% global GDP increase and a whole 15% of total trade volume increase.
+Estimates show that Blockchain and Supply Chain can contribute to as much as a 5% global GDP increase and a whole 15% of total trade volume increases.
 And that’s just the tip of the iceberg.
 Once you dive right in, there’s a lot more to be found.

 To keep it practical, I’ll be discussing Blockchain’s main characteristics and break down how they specifically translate into SCM optimization.

 With a slight risk of (un) intended product placement, Iet’s begin with a series of quick questions.

 Have you ever thought where your precious limes are coming from?
 Like, who grew them really?
 And did they arrive at the local market on a train?
 Or perhaps they got shipped in giant ship containers?
 Could it be that, without you having any idea whatsoever, they came from a place with a recent plant virus crisis?

 From ancient trading routes such as the infamous Silk Road to present day vast logistics networks, global supply chains are steadily evolving.
 And while our world is becoming more and more interconnected, current goods tracking systems have not seen much innovation since the last century.

 This particular feature of blockchain-enabled through the hash function, makes imported data immutable, meaning it cannot be altered.
 In the context of SCM, this falls nothing short of revolutionary.
 The immutability of the ledger essentially eliminates virtually any possibility of fraud or third-party record intervention.
 Sure, 51% of attacks are a thing, but corporates will most likely allocate sufficient resources to alleviate such risks.